1technophile/OpenMQTTGateway/docs/README.md

 * Detect opened door or windows and alert yourself when leaving home
 * Detect water leakage or smoke
 * Actionate a siren if something is going wrong

 The limit is your imagination 😀

 # Functions
-Behind the scene you will find functionnalities dedicated to gateways like:
+Behind the scene you will find functionalities dedicated to gateways like:
 * Deduplication
 * Simple and lite API
 * Strong integrations with libraries used